Ad Blocker Detected

 Previously it was reported that zinc deficiency leads to the apoptosis of human neuronal precursor cells in both in vivo and in-vitro studies.
 But in a recent study, a team of researchers from the Department of Biomedical Sciences, College of Medicine, Florida State University, USA, found out a molecular link between the zinc deficiency and apoptosis of the human neuronal precursor cells.

-Zinc also plays an important role in the immune system and inflammatory responses while zinc deficiency is also related with different types of cancer.
+Zinc also plays an important role in the immune system and inflammatory responses while zinc deficiency is also related to different types of cancer.

 In conclusion, zinc is an essential trace element that is required not only for the survival of neuronal precursor cells but also enables us to build up a model to describe the current understanding of the p53-dependent mechanism associated with the zinc deficiency-induced apoptosis.